ComuGamersES/sentey/README.md

 install the plugin can be seen at the [wiki](https://github.com/ComuGamersES/sentey/wiki).

 ## Building from source
-Building from source requires:
+To build from source, you'll need:
+- Git
 - Java 8 or later
 - Apache Maven
-- An internet connection
+- An Internet connection

 To get started, clone the repository:
 ```shell